Glossary

 The surface tells you a lot about age, handling, and whether the pair has been altered.

-Once the terms make sense, these pages fill in the rest.
+Once the play walnut terms make sense, these pages fill in the rest.